HappyFunCorp/nfct/HOWTO.md

 ## 2. Setting Up An EVM Project

 Once upon a time, Truffle and Ganache were the de facto rulers of EVM tooling.
-Today, though, there is a new hotness on the scene: Hardhat.
+Today there is a new hotness: Hardhat.
 Their [documentation](https://hardhat.org/getting-started/) is quite excellent, but, very briefly, to install Hardhat and create a sample project, you need merely

 ```
 npm install --save-dev hardhat
 npx hardhat
 ❯ Create a sample project
-npx test
+npx hardhat test
 ```

-That sample project is a Greeter contract (full source [available](https://hardhat.org/getting-started/#compiling-your-contracts) in the Hardhat docs, again) which simply returns an (editable) greeting.
-When you run `npx test`, what happens behind the scenes is: that code is compiled into Ethereum bytecode; a local Ethereum network is launched; a (JavaScript) test script is run, using that network's API, to deploy that contract onto that network, and then call its method(s); finally, the results are returned to the JavaScript environment, which handles and the displays them.
+That sample project is a Greeter contract (full source [available](https://hardhat.org/getting-started/#compiling-your-contracts) in the Hardhat docs) which simply returns an (editable) greeting.
+When you run `npx hardhat test`, what happens behind the scenes is: that code is compiled into Ethereum bytecode; a local Ethereum network is launched; a (JavaScript) test script is run, using that network's API, to deploy that contract onto that network, and then call its functions; finally, the results are returned to the JavaScript environment, which handles and the displays them.
 Even a local blockchain is extremely asynchronous, so the JavaScript code makes use of both async/await and API ".wait()" functions.

 ## 3. An Example Of Code Deploying New Code

-Thus far we just have a boilerplate Hardhat install.
+Thus far we have a boilerplate Hardhat install.
 Now it gets interesting.
-We're going to take that sample Greeter contract and turn it into _code which contains, deploys, and runs new on-chain code_, the heart of the NFCT concept. `Greeter.sol` will become `CodeCaller.sol`, and we'll "embed" or "commit" new code within that contract, as an encrypted blob of data, then decrypt, deploy, and run that committed code.
+We'll take that sample Greeter contract and turn it into _code which contains, deploys, and runs new on-chain code_, the heart of the NFCT concept. `Greeter.sol` will become `CodeCaller.sol`, and we'll "embed" or "commit" new code within that contract, as an encrypted blob of data ... and then decrypt, deploy, and run it.

 ### Generating Bytecode

-Storing code as data is straightforward, because all EVM contracts compile to [bytecode](https://en.wikipedia.org/wiki/Bytecode).
+Storing code as data is straightforward, because EVM contracts compile to [bytecode](https://en.wikipedia.org/wiki/Bytecode).
 First we generate the bytecode for the contract we're going to embed/commit.
 Here it's a very basic string concatenator:

 ```
 contract Appender {